QuantEcon/lecture-source-py/source/rst/arma.rst

 It often pays to specialize to those for which there exists a representation having only finitely many parameters.

-(Experience and theory combine to indicate that models with a relatively small number of parameters typically perform better than larger models, especially for forecasting).
+(Experience and theory combine to indicate that models with a relatively small number of parameters typically perform better than larger models, especially for forecasting)

 One very simple example of such a model is the first-order autoregressive or AR(1) process